alexch/codelikethis/public/lessons/learn_to_code_with_javascript/scope.md

 # Implicit vs. Explicit globals

+Globals are usually bad, but they are good for when you want to call a particular function from *literally anywhere* in your code... for instance, when you want to tell your analytics server that something interesting just happened.

 If you really want to use a global variable, you should do so explicitly, so other readers of your code will know that you did it intentionally.

 JavaScript programs have a *global object* whose properties are available as global variables.
 In web browsers, the global object is named `window`; in NodeJS, the global object is named `global`.